 What is the solution?
 Make positive statements.

 In a compassionate manner, use positive words to teach children what you want them to quit doing and what you want them to do instead.
-Your expectations of their behaviour are quite clear.
+Your expectations of their behavior are quite clear.

 When you give more attention to your replies, you provide clear direction to children without confusing them or making them feel awful about themselves.